WrightC813/Air-Traffic-Modelling/README.md

 Air Traffic Modelling
-(Readme file work in progress)

 Overview:
-This code aims to collect air traffic data, store it in a SQLite database and then train certain models, especially CTMC type models.
+This code aims to collect air traffic data, store it in a SQLite database and then train a custom CTMC (continuous time Markov chain) model on this data

-Files:
+Files Overview:

-airport\_traffic\_scrapper.py is the code which scrapes the website www.flightstats.com for flight data and then saves to a database.
+- airport_data_scraper.py is the file which scrapes the website www.flightstats.com for flight data and then saves to a database.

-air\_traffic\_model.py imports the database, processes into Pandas dataframes and the trains the model.
-Also produces time series plots of each airport.

-CTMC\_Model.py contains class to handle the CTMC model.
-This class takes care of training the model, generating sample trajectories from the model and estimating the error.
+- CTMC_Model.py contains class to handle the CTMC model, which is time inhomogeneous with a 24h-periodic infinitesimal generator.
+This class takes care of training the model, generating sample trajectories from the model, estimating the error and solving the differential equations to obtain probability information from the model.

-Still to do:

-* Implement multiple airport model to take advantage of the information of inter-network flights
-* Use likelihood ratio tests to investigate different models coming from different numbers of free parameters
-* Use seperate validation set and L1 error to choose model structures, and compare with above statistical approach
+- Exploritory_Analysis.ipynb is a Jupyter notebook containing my analysis of the gathered data, through a number of investigations.
+- Mathematical_Model.pdf provides a short mathematical background on the specific Markov chain model.
+- airport_data.db contains the SQLite database of all gathered flight data
+- airport_data.pickle contains saved python objects defined in airport_data_scraper.py, used to maintain a record of incomplete download data

+Dependencies:
+-Python with numpy, scipy, bs4,  playwright, pandas, matplotlib